Railway

 Deploy and Host Evolution API With n8n on Railway

 Evolution API With n8n is a ready-to-use Railway template for running a WhatsApp HTTP REST API backend with n8n automation.
-It combines Evolution API, n8n, PostgreSQL, Redis, and persistent volume storage so you can deploy a simple WhatsApp automation stack without manually wiring each service from scratch.
+It combines Evolution API, n8n, PostgreSQL for Evolution API, and persistent volume storage so you can deploy a simple WhatsApp automation stack without manually wiring each service from scratch.

 About Hosting Evolution API With n8n